Advertiser Disclosure

 • Texas Eagle®

-To redeem your one-class upgrade, contact Amtrak either over the phone or at the station within 12 hours of departure.
-If there’s a business class or first class seat available, it’s yours.
+To redeem your 1-class upgrade, contact Amtrak over the phone or at the station within 12 hours of departure.
+If a business class or first class seat is available, it’s yours.

-For every 3,000 tier qualifying points you earn, you’ll earn an additional one-class upgrade which is about $1,500 worth of spend on Amtrak.
+For every 3,000 tier qualifying points you earn (about $1,500 worth of spending with Amtrak), you’ll earn an additional 1-class upgrade.

-However, you can earn this faster by traveling Acela Express Business Class where you earn a 25% point bonus or Acela Express First Class where you earn a 50% point bonus.
-The more you travel Acela, the faster you’ll earn these TQPs toward one-class upgrades.
+However, you can earn these faster by traveling Acela Express Business Class, earning a 25% point bonus, or Acela Express First Class, earning a 50% point bonus.
+The more you travel Acela, the faster you’ll earn these TQPs toward 1-class upgrades.

 Priority Call Handling